National Transformation Movement

-Soon after the new NTM's launch Mr Rahman claimed that he had "copyrighted" the name National Transformation Movement and so the new party could not claim that name.
+Soon after the new NTM's launch Rahman claimed that he had "copyrighted" the name National Transformation Movement and so the new party could not claim that name.
 The Elections and Boundaries Commission (EBC) responded that they only registered party symbols, and as the two parties have very different symbols there would be no confusion on a ballot slip.
 (Party symbols, not names, appear on ballots next to the candidates.
 Some parties have gotten around this by placing their names or initials in their party symbol.)
-Mr Elcock also responded that he would purchase the rights to the name, if Mr Rahman was willing to sell.
+Elcock also responded that he would purchase the rights to the name, if Rahman was willing to sell.